wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_gettransaction.md

 ---
-title: doge:gettransaction \[POST\]
+title: doge:gettransaction - Dogecoin
-description: Get detailed information about transaction.
+description: Example code for the doge:gettransaction json-rpc method. Сomplete guide on how to use doge:gettransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters